saegen/webApi/README.md

 Todo:
 - [ ] Change User and Subscriptions relation from 1->* to \*->\* i.e. many to many relationship
    - [x] Change database model
-      - [ ] Get database under version control, i.e .mdf file
+      - [ ] Get database under version control, i.e .mdf file, Use DACPAC instead
       - [ ] Experiment with dacpac
    - [x] Create and redesign of API calls
       - [ ] Change DataService according to new design